orange-gem/ossm-rs/README.md

 The following patterns are supported:

-- Simple,
+- Simple
-- TeasingPounding,
+- TeasingPounding
-- HalfHalf,
+- HalfHalf
-- Deeper,
+- Deeper
-- StopNGo,
+- StopNGo

 They are designed to closely mimic the patterns provided by the stock OSSM firmware.